psyen0824/peishanyen.github.io/_pages/Projects.md

 ---

-# 7. Two-Component Mix Model and Gamma Mixed Model for Estimating the Unknown True Concentration of Ground Water
+# 7. Two-Component Mixed Model and Gamma Mixed Model for Estimating the Unknown True Concentration of Ground Water
 - Course: Independent Study
 - Date: 2019/01 - 2019/06